Arratia-Nerbioi

 Arratia-Nerbioi (Spanish: Arratia-Nervión) is a comarca of the province of Biscay, in the Basque Country, Spain.
-It is formed by the valleys of the Arratia river and the Nervión river.
+It is formed by the valleys of the Arratia River and the Nervión river.
 It is one of the seven eskualdeak or comarcas that compose the province of Biscay.

 Geography

-Arratia-Nerbioi is located on the south of the province of Biscay.
-It limits with the region of Greater Bilbao on the north and Durangaldea on the northeast.
-The Basque province of Álava is on the south.
+Arratia-Nerbioi is located to the south of the province of Biscay.
+It borders with the region of Greater Bilbao to the north and Durangaldea to the northeast.
+The Basque province of Álava is to the south.
 The comarca of Arratia-Nerbioi is formed by the valleys of the Arratia river and the Nervión river.
 Orduña-Urduña is an exclave of the comarca, being enclaved by Araba/Álava province.